Zirconia Abutments and Crowns at Marylebone Dental Implant Centre

 Here at Marylebone Implant Centre, we offer a variety of different cosmetic dentistry procedures to help patients who suffer from a missing tooth or teeth.
 Zirconia abutments are a great option, as they are highly aesthetic and their use, mainly in the front section of the mouth where the gum is thin, can provide optimal results for patients.

 Another critical component of our dental implants is the crown.
-Implants crowns can be cemented into the abutment or they can be screw-retained, when the abutment and crown are a singular piece.
-In both cases, it is possible for the base, or coping of the crown, to be made of zirconia.
+Implant crowns can be cemented into the abutment or they can be screw-retained when the abutment and crown are a singular piece.
+In both cases, it is possible for the base or coping of the crown, to be made of zirconia.

 Zirconia is a white and slightly translucent material, very rigid and one of the most biocompatible materials used in the dental industry.
 Because of its optic properties, it is frequently used in highly aesthetic cases or in situations when patients prefer not to have any metal component as part of their implants, implant restorations or crowns.

 The Zirconia components available in the dental industry are:

 - Teeth or implant crown copings

 For the past 20 years, the dental industry has been looking for an alternative to the most commonly used titanium implants.
 The purpose is either to solve aesthetically challenging implant cases, or simply to supply the demand of patients preferring not to have any metal in their mouth (so-called holistic dentistry).
 Zirconium is a rigid, highly biocompatible and aesthetic material which makes it a very popular choice for implantologists and patients.